Program in Brief

 Housing and Meals

-Students are responsible for preparing their own meals.
-Kitchens are located in each residence hall to prepare food, or students can pay per meal to eat in the dining hall located in the residence hall.
+Students live in an international student residence hall in shared rooms with a private bathroom.
+Students are responsible for preparing or purchasing their own meals.
+Kitchens are located in each residence hall to prepare food, or students can pay per meal to eat in the dining hall located within the residence hall.

 By far the most exciting academic aspect of this program is opportunity for students in any major field of study to participate in a part-time internship.
 Placements in English or Mandarin language are available.
 The Academic Director of the study abroad program, a writer for local Chinese newspapers with a background in economics and political science, personally places and supervises students in a variety of placement sites.
 The most common fields for internships include communications, business administration, marketing and public relations.
 Students will work for 15 – 20 hours a week.
 Internship placement sites include American-owned companies, transnational companies and Chinese companies that appreciate English speakers.